Portugal leaders rally around Porto player over racist slurs - WHIZ News

+Prime Minister Antonio Costa said the incident was “unacceptable” and urged police and soccer authorities to make an example of those responsible by handing down tough punishment.

-President Marcelo Rebelo de Sousa said he “vehemently condems any display of racism.”
-Prime Minister Antonio Costa said “all and any acts of racism are a crime and are intolerable.”
+Costa also wrote on his Twitter account that “all and any acts of racism are a crime and are intolerable.”

 “No human being should be subjected to this humiliation,” wrote Costa, whose father was from Mozambique.
 “We cannot just stand by.”